fieldtrip/website/faq/other/anonymization_fieldtripdata.md

 ---
-title: How can I anonymize data processed in FieldTrip?
+title: How can I anonymize or deidentify data processed in FieldTrip?
 tags: [sharing, anonymize]
 category: faq
 redirect_from: